tk-notes/lucas-meier-blog/content/notes/2023/04/cait-sith-security-1-echo-broadcast/index.md

 \end{matrix}
 $$

-Next, we can split the check into an honest check, and a malicious check.
+Next, we can split the verification check into an honest check, and a malicious check.
 $$
 \begin{matrix}
 \boxed{